-As dog lovers, we want to take our pets with us whenever possible, but it can be problematic during the heat of the summer, when the concrete and pavement is burning to the touch.
+As dog lovers, we want to take our pets with us whenever possible, but it can be problematic during the heat of the summer when the concrete and pavement are burning to the touch.
 We certainly wouldn’t walk on it barefoot, so why would we make our dogs do so and risk injuring the pads of their paws?

 Even though dog pads are tougher than our feet, they can still be burned by a hot surface.
 A safe rule of thumb is to place the back of your hand on the pavement; if you cannot hold it in place for at least five seconds, then it is too hot for your canine companion to walk on it without protection.

 We created this review list of the top 10 best dog boots for hot pavement for you, the pet owner seeking a boot that protects your dog from being injured during the heat of the summer.
 Some boots are also useful for protection from winter’s snow and hiking rocks.
 At the end of the article, read through our buyer’s guide to help you decide what features and options you want when selecting a dog boot.

 A Quick Look at the Winners of 2024:

 |My Busy Dog Water Resistant

 |Bark Brite Paw Protector

 The 9 Best Dog Boots for Pavement in the Summer:

 1. Fantastic Zone Waterproof Dog Boots – Best Overall